Borneo - Getting to know Lankayan

-Located within the ‘turtle corridor’, an immense protected marine area that spans Indonesian, Malaysian and Philippine waters, Lankayan Island is often referred to as the jewel in the Sulu Sea.
-Lying approximately 35km north east of Sandakan, Lankayan is covered in lush tropical vegetation and ringed by a clean, white sandy beach.
+Located within the ‘turtle corridor’ (an immense protected marine area that spans Indonesian, Malaysian and Philippine waters), Lankayan Island is often referred to as the jewel in the Sulu Sea.
+Lying approximately 20 miles north east of Sandakan on the mainland coast, Lankayan is covered in lush tropical vegetation, ringed by a clean, white sandy beach, and minutes from some of the world's best diving.
 It’s only accessible by boat - the journey takes one and a half hours.

 Both hawksbill and green turtles come ashore to lay their eggs throughout the ‘turtle season’ (approximately June to September).
-Lankayan is rapidly growing renowned as one of the world’s most sought after dive sites.
+Lankayan is rapidly gaining renown as one of the world’s most sought after dive sites.
 There’s a friendly, fully equipped, professional dive centre which also rents out kayaking equipment.